BOOKS ON FRANCE

 - it can be a book you read also for another challenge

 You can contact me if you are looking for titles.
+Here is my own list for 2013.
 If you are a Goodreads member, you can access my France shelf.

 WHAT GENRE?